BUDDHISM, WHEELS and REPETITIONS

 I believe Buddha's new central idea (or one of them), was that pleasure and wanting lead primarily to repetitions.
 Simply: if something is pleasurable, we want to repeat it.
 Repetitions involve us in a timeline, they are not conducive to being now.
 And, once the repetitions start, once the wheels start turning; then they turn with their own karmic momentum.

 The traditional view that attachment is the central problem, is supported by the fact that the Five Aggregates are almost always and only defined in terms of "the Five Aggregates of Clinging".
 'Clinging' limits their interpretation and their potential as a universal theory.
+Attachments, especially extreme attachments like clinging, are just one of the possible consequences of the repetitions.

-I believe the Aggregates primary attribute is once set in motion, - once the wheels start turning - the mind starts sensing it's own thoughts, and then they keep repeating.
-Attachments, especially extreme attachments like clinging, are just one of the consequences of the repetitions.
+The Aggregates primary attribute is repetition, and once set in motion – once the wheels start turning –, the mind starts sensing its own thoughts, and then they keep repeating.

-My way of understanding Buddha's prime-truths, started when i read : the origin of Dukkha is "that craving which gives rise to fresh rebirth" (2) - and realised the simple everyday sense of is : "that wanting which leads to another repetition".
+This way of understanding Buddha's prime-truths, started when i read : the origin of Dukkha is "that craving which gives rise to fresh rebirth" (3) – and realised the simple everyday sense of is : "that wanting which leads to another repetition".

-If pleasure and wanting lead primarily to repetition, and not to attachment, this modifies much in the modern understanding of Buddhism.
+If pleasure and wanting lead primarily to repetition, and not directly to attachment, this modifies much in the modern understanding of Buddhism.

 Ref.
 1, https://en.wikipedia.org/wiki/Dukkha 2019, Ref.
-2, Nyanaponika Thera, p.128, "The Heart of Buddhist Meditation" (page 142) Rider & Co.
-London.
-(1962).
+2, Pali Tipitaka, Vipassana Research Institute, Mahāsatipaṭṭhāna Sutra https://www.tipitaka.org/stp-pali-eng-series#42 (last paragraph before #43 ).
 Ref.
-3, Pali Tipitaka, Vipassana Research Institute, Mahāsatipaṭṭhāna Sutra https://www.tipitaka.org/stp-pali-eng-series#42 (last paragraph before #43 ).
+3, Nyanaponika Thera, "The Heart of Buddhist Meditation" (page 142) Rider & Co.
+London (1962).
 Ref.
 4, Mahāsatipaṭṭhāna Sutra Collected Translations (English, French, German).